 She is survived by her husband of 45 years, Gary, and their son Sean and his wife Alexandra Sanders.
-She’s also survived by her mother, Gloria Darragh, and members of her numerous family.
+She’s also survived by her mother, Gloria Darragh, and many family members.

 During her tenure with CDCR, she worked closely with the Legislature and the Administration to ensure passage of a number of landmark pieces of legislation.

-In her capacity as Assistant Secretary for CDCR, and as Assistant Director of Legislative Affairs at the former California Youth Authority, Hayhoe was instrumental in the confirmations of numerous Governor appointees, including three CDCR secretaries.
+In her capacity as Assistant Secretary for CDCR, and as Assistant Director of Legislative Affairs at the former California Youth Authority, Hayhoe was instrumental in confirmations of Governor appointees, including three CDCR secretaries.
 In 2009, she was honored by the California State Senate and Assembly for her career accomplishments.

 There will be a memorial at 1387 56th Street, Sacramento, on Saturday, July 27, at 2 p.m.
 Remembrances can be made to the Center for Restorative Justice Works.